OVERVIEW OF THE ROLE

 SKILLS & EXPERIENCE REQUIRED

 Anyone of any running ability can get involved.
 Goodgym welcomes everybody regardless of their fitness level so all you really need is a pair of trainers!
-We don’t recommend wearing your favourite pair as many Group Runs can get a bit dirty!
+We don’t recommend wearing your favourite pair as many tasks can get a bit dirty!
 None of the Goodgym roles require any special knowledge or experience, just enthusiasm & energy!
 All Group Runs & Mission Runs are risk assessed and equipment provided by the communities involved.
-If you want to take part in Mission Runs & Coach Runs you will require a background check which will be processed by your local Goodgym trainer.
+If you want to take part in Coach Runs you will require a background check which will be processed by your local Goodgym trainer.

 Communication, Team Working, Creative problem solving, Flexibility, Initiative, Independent working, Time management.